liammcluckie/Cook-House/README.md

 - Include a form of map api in order to display a visual location of each event to the user.

-- Review section that allows users to upload reviews of Hosts to their profile along with images of the event happening.
+- Review section that allows users to upload reviews of hosts to their profile along with images of the event.
 These images would then be displayed on a gallery section on the landing page.
     - The initial project plan included this feature however it fell outside of the scope for the current build.

 - Add pagination to the supper club and profile page so that if the events exceeded a certain total the events would be displayed on a new page and pagination would be displayed.

 - Further features added to the search feature to further refine the specifics of the users search.

-- The abilty to upload images through a direct file instead or a URL using [Cloudinary](https://cloudinary.com/) to host the images.
+- The ability to upload images through a direct file instead or a URL using [Cloudinary](https://cloudinary.com/) to host the images.

-- Add a blog page that includes a newsletter sign up, this would feature specific events that had taken place.
+- Add a blog page that includes a newsletter sign up.
+This would feature specific events that had taken place.

 ## Technologies Used